Maria-mbugua/GROUP6-FINAL-PROJECT/README.md

 A Google Jupyter notebook collab  which is on the Google application is required for running the Python commands.
-On the Jupyter notebook use the commands below so that you can be able to get the output of  python commands.
-# import pandas as pd
-# import numpy as np
+On the Jupyter notebook use the commands below so that you can be able to get the output of  python commands. import pandas as pd import numpy as np

 ## Technologies used

 Python programming language was used in loading the datasets in the Jupyter notebook.
-On the loading the datasets the following command is used.
-# public_schools = pd.read_csv('Public_Schools.csv', index_col = 2)
-public_schools.head()

-In  data cleaning Python was used
+It was also used in the process of understanding the data from the datasets.
+It's also used in the process of data cleanning and data analysis of the datasets.
+This was all to attain our  objectives.

+##